Guide

 Converts MRT records to other formats.

-bin/ze-analyze analyze convert pcap test/internet/ripe-updates.*.gz output.pcap # BGP4MP to pcap (IPv4 only)
+bin/ze-analyze convert pcap test/internet/ripe-updates.*.gz output.pcap # BGP4MP to pcap (IPv4 only)

 export